Parametric architecture: Parametricism 1.0 (2009–2014)

 The most complex and important built projects designed in the style of Parametricism were completed after the 2008 financial crisis.

-Coop Himmelb(l)au's Dalian International Conference Center in Dalian, Liaoning, China, was completed in 2012.
-It has become "an instantly recognizable landmark" and "centerpiece of emerging Central Business District in the city of Dalian, bringing a parametric design to the edge of the Bay of Korea.
-The dynamically fluid, modulated vector field articulated on the exterior enclosure correlates the level and direction of natural light penetration to the organizational spatial distribution of the interior spaces.
+Coop Himmelb(l)au's Dalian International Conference Center in Dalian, Liaoning, China, was completed in 2012, bringing a parametric design to the edge of the Bay of Korea.
+The modulated vector field articulated on the exterior enclosure correlates the level and direction of natural light penetration to the organizational spatial distribution of the interior spaces.

 The Louis Vuitton Foundation was designed by Gehry Partners between 2006-2014.
 It is considered "a catalyst internationally for innovation in digital design and construction, setting a new standard for the use of advanced digital and fabrication technologies".
 The web-hosted, parametric, intelligently adaptable three-dimensional digital model enabled a team of over 400 people to contribute to it.

 The largest of these projects is Dongdaemun Design Plaza, designed by Zaha Hadid Architects with Samoo, a major urban development landmark in Seoul, South Korea.
 The project resulted in the 2010 designation of Seoul as the World Design Capital.
 The most innovative state-of-the-art fabrication techniques were used in shaping the "45,000 aluminium panels of varying sizes and curvatures".
 The back-lit facade, "described by the designers as 'a field of pixilation and perforation patterns'...[transforms] from a solid entity by day into an animated light show by night".

 Chhatrapati Shivaji International Airport Terminal 2 in Mumbai, India, designed by Skidmore Owings and Merrill and completed in 2014, serves over 40 million people yearly.
 The terminal is designed to accommodate traditional Indian departure and arrival ceremonies, and the complex veriagated patterns incorporated in the architecture at all scales are reminiscent of native regional patterns.